-Te Kaa Public Programme
+Te Kaa In-Person Programme

-Session 1: Having fun with te reo Māori – the Māori language
+Session 1: Having fun with Te Reo Māori – the Māori language

 Attempting to speak another language is daunting, and there can be a real fear of getting it wrong.
 We create an interactive learning space to help you have fun while learning the basics of Māori pronunciation, build your own pepeha (a Māori introduction) and a variety of openings and closings for speeches.
 You’ll also learn a waiata (song).
 Tone deaf people are especially welcome.